linode/docs/docs/guides/applications/configuration-management/ansible/deploy-webserver-and-more-with-ansible/index.md

 nygelb@CtlNode:~$
 {{</ output >}}

-## Configure Control Node with IP Addresses of Instances.
+## Configure Control Node with IP Addresses of Instances

-### Set Up `/etc/hosts` File on Control Node with IPs for Managed Nodes.
+### Set Up `/etc/hosts` File on Control Node With IPs for Managed Nodes

-This enables us to use hostnames when referring to different instances.
+This enables you to use hostnames when referring to different instances.
 Run the below command from your local machine.

     linode-cli linodes list --text | grep vm | awk '{print $7,$2,$2".ansi.com"}' | column -t

-Example Output:
+You should see the output similar to the following example:

 {{< output >}}
 172.104.26.209  vm1  vm1.ansi.com
 172.104.26.246  vm2  vm2.ansi.com